nil0blue/azmysqlmigration/README.md

-# MySQL database migration to Azure MySQL
+# AWS RDS MySQL database migration to Azure MySQL

 The pdf details a sample migration of an existing AWS MySQL RDS instance to Azure MySQL database using the Azure Database Migration Service and Online Migration.